Do It Again

 When I looked over my initial file I noticed that my lawyer had made some mistakes when they were presenting my case.
-I knew that I only had one more shot at this so I decided to hire a different lawyer to respond to the RFE.
+I knew that I only had one more shot at it so I decided to hire a different lawyer to respond to the RFE.
 It was tough to stomach the additional costs at that stage but I couldn't risk it.

 I no longer had a home in Toronto, I didn't have a job, and I had to dip into savings that were meant to get me by the first few months in LA to pay for the lawyer and to upgrade to have my case expedited.
 But what were my other options?
 I had pictured for myself none.
 Other than perhaps to quit the business and go live in a monastery in Nepal.
 So I kept on.

 My therapist likened it to running a marathon and falling down and badly hurting myself in the last two miles, and scraping my knees along the pavement.
-She said, "...it hurts, and you can't believe that just happened, but you know that you're going to get back up and you're going to finish this."
+She said, "...it hurts, and you can't believe that just happened, but you know that you're going to get back up and you're going to finish it."

 The funny thing is that I was just about to run a marathon, and two days before the race I did fall and badly hurt myself.
 On my last morning run before travelling to NY state, I had been thinking so much about the visa that I fell and skid across the sidewalk.
 It left me limping and wounded before the race but with everything else that was going on, I just had to laugh at it.